 The Porsche Panamera broke the mold when it was first introduced in late 2009, and it changed the perception of what constitutes a Porsche.
 Seating for 4?
-Front-engine design?
+A front-engine design?
 If the introduction of the Cayenne bothered Porsche purists, a four-door sedan left them shaking their collective heads; until they drove one.

 The Panamera launched as a 2010 model in three variants: the Panamera S, the Panamera 4S, and the Panamera Turbo.
 The first two were powered by a front-mounted 400 hp V-8 engine, and the last by a 500 hp twin-turbo V-8 engine.
 The sedans came equipped with Porsche’s lightning-quick 7-Speed PDK transmission, and handled the race track like a true sportscar.
 It wasn’t long before Porsche purists stopped shaking their heads and started staring with their jaws open.